hphelion/documentation/cloudos/prepare.faqs.md

 * [Where can I get the HP Cloud OS Sandbox kit?](#where-can-i-get-the-hp-cloud-os-sandbox-kit)
 * [Where can I get the login credentials for the HP Cloud OS dashboards?](#where-can-i-get-login-credentials-for-the-hp-cloud-os-dashboards)

-## What is the HP POV on cloud solutions?
+## What is the HP viewpoint on cloud solutions?

 > HP believes organizations will need to implement a hybrid delivery strategy that leverages the right mix of cloud and traditional IT, to optimize application creation &amp; delivery, and to optimize service creation &amp; delivery.